ghicheon/CarND-Semantic-Segmentation/README.md

+# Semantic segmentation

+Semantic segmentation is about labeling each pixel of images.
+Normally, it is used for background scene such as road,

+[loss_graph]: ./loss_graph.png "lossgraph"
+[batch8]:     ./uu_000089_32_8.png "batch8"
+[batch16]:    ./uu_000089_32_16.png "batch16"

 # Model

+FCN8 model is used.

 Layer 3,4, and 7 of VGG 16  are extracted.

 l7_1x1: 1x1 convolution of layer 7    & batch normalization
 l4_1x1: 1x1 convolution of layer 4    & batch normalization
 l3_1x1: 1x1 convolution of layer 3    & batch normalization
 deconv1: l7_1x1 is upsampled by 4x2.  & batch normalization
 skip1: deconv1 and l4_1x1 are added.  & batch normalization
 deconv2: skip1 is upsampled by 4x2.   & batch normalization
 skip2: deconv2 and l3_1x1 are added.  & batch normalization
 i: skip2 is upsampled by 16x8.        & batch normalization

-#Performance
+# example image
+![alt text][batch8]
+![alt text][batch16]

+# loss graph
+![alt text][loss_graph]

 # misc
 * with batch normalization, I got a big performance gain.
 *  The lecture told us that kernel_regularizer is useless without regularizer of loss function.
 But in my experience, it help improve the performance a little bit.